 10 of 10

-You may choose to use a variety of different substrates in different parts of your enclosure.
+You may also choose to use a variety of different substrates in different parts of your enclosure.
 If your monitor seems to urinate and defecate in one part of the cage you may opt to use a more absorbent substrate and then use a different kind of bedding in the rest of the cage.
-Regardless of the kind of bedding that you choose make sure it is able to be cleaned easily and is non-toxic to your savannah monitor.
+Regardless of the kind of bedding that you choose, though, make sure it is easy to clean and non-toxic to your Savannah monitor.